 The Wall Street Journal is the most respected business daily in the world.
 It has all the day's stock and market activity and analytical articles about trends and news on the financial scene.

 The terminology of this field can be daunting.
-A number of sources are available that might be of help a few recent examples would include:
+A number of sources are available including:

 The finance/investment field has a large number of associations and organizations that represent investors and professionals and all levels.
 A few examples include: